custom-components/pyscript/docs/reference.rst

 When making a service call, either using the ``service.call`` function or the service name as the function, you can optionally pass the keyword argument ``blocking=True`` if you would like to wait for the service to finish execution before continuing execution in your function.
-You can also specify a timeout for a blocking service call using the ``limit=<number_of_seconds>`` parameters.
+If the service returns a response (new feature starting in HASS 2023.7), it will be returned by the call if you set the optional keyword parameter ``return_response=True``.

 Firing events
 -------------